 Construction & opening date depend on our fund-raising success.

 Want to help?
-There are many ways to lend a hand, such as becoming a dues paying member or personalizing a memorial paver.
+There are many ways to lend a hand.
+Become a dues paying member or personalize a memorial paver.

 You can join the project Volunteer or Memorial Committees, promote Memberships and Paver sales in your community, and participate in our fund-raising events.